MEDICAL MASSAGE vs MEDICAL MYSTERY (a.k.a. Essential Dyskinesia)

 Sessions 3-6

-Each session was based on the same protocol.
-From day to day the intensity of the clinical symptoms subsided and before the 6th session the patient was able to completely control the involuntary contractions which had very small amplitude.
-As soon as he felt even slight muscle twitching he started to stretch the vulnerable muscle and his parents immediately start to apply massage strokes we taught them in the clinic.
-After the 6th session we gave the patient a one week break to estimate the stability of the clinical results.
+Each session followed the same protocol.
+From day to day, the intensity of the clinical symptoms subsided, and before the 6th session, the patient was able to completely control the involuntary contractions, which had a minimal amplitude.
+As soon as he felt even the slightest muscle twitching, he started to stretch the vulnerable muscle, and his parents immediately began applying the massage strokes they had been taught in the clinic.
+After the 6th session, we gave the patient a one-week break to estimate the stability of the clinical results.

 Session 7

-Same protocol was performed.
-During the week break the patient had only two instances of slight muscle twitches and he was able to easily control them.
-At this point we agreed that he should go back to school and gave him a break for two weeks.
+The same protocol was performed.
+During the week off, the patient experienced only two instances of slight muscle twitches, which he was able to control easily.
+At this point, we agreed that he should return to school and gave him a two-week break.

 Session 8

-The final session was more than month ago.
-Parents informed us that there is no clinical symptoms of involuntary contractions and the patient had completely recovered and had gone back to his normal physical and school activities.
+The final session was more than a month ago.
+Parents informed us that there were no clinical symptoms of involuntary contractions, and the patient had recovered entirely, returning to his usual physical and school activities.

-Recently his parents had called and informed us that they had went to the Clinic of Movement Disorders in Barrow Neurological Institute, which is one of the leading authorities in modern neurology.
-According to the parents the physicians in the clinic confirmed the very unusual nature of this abnormality.
-Yet the patient did not exhibit any symptoms and the neurologists asked us to send the video you just saw.
-However, the biggest surprise for the neurologists was the fact that massage therapy cured such an abnormality without any medication.
+Recently, his parents had called and informed us that they had visited the Clinic of Movement Disorders at the Barrow Neurological Institute, which is one of the leading authorities in modern neurology.
+The physicians in the clinic confirmed the very unusual nature of this abnormality, but the patient did not exhibit any symptoms at the time of the visit.
+The neurologists asked parents to send the video you just saw.
+We sent it, and the biggest surprise for the neurologists was the fact that massage therapy was able to cure such an abnormality without any medication.

-In a simple analogy imagine the virus which infected the large computer network and each individual computer (i.e., muscle spindle receptors) starts to generate huge amount of useless information and sent it to the mainframe computer (i.e., motor centers in the spinal cord).
-In such case the mainframe computer sooner or later will be overwhelmed and will finally crash.
+In a simple analogy, imagine the virus that infects the extensive computer network, and each computer (i.e., muscle spindle receptors) starts to generate a massive amount of useless information and sends it to the mainframe computer (i.e., motor centers in the spinal cord).
+In such a case, the mainframe computer sooner or later will be overwhelmed and will finally crash.
 To recover the entire network, the normal work of individual computers must be restored first.
-Only after that the main computer will be able to regain ability to process information.
+Only after that will the main computer regain the ability to process information.
 This is how medical massage solved the medical mystery.

-1. To show the clinical potential of massage therapy and how massage therapy can change the client’s life in cases when all other modalities failed
+1. To show the clinical potential of Medical Massage therapy and how it can change the patient’s life in cases when all other modalities have failed, and the therapist is appropriately trained in Medical Massage application

-2. To illustrate that medical massage is a concept rather than a fixed method which is mistakenly presented by many educational sources on medical massage.
-Scientifically based medical massage includes various methods, techniques and approaches.
-These ‘tools’ can be combined to find the most effective clinical combination.
-In many, especially difficult cases, such a combination is unique for each client.
+2. To illustrate that Medical Massage is a concept rather than a fixed method, which is mistakenly presented by many educational sources on medical massage.
+Scientifically based Medical Massage includes various methods, techniques, and approaches.
+These ‘tools’ should be combined to find their most efficient clinical combination.
+In all challenging cases, such a combination is unique for each client.

 Category: Case Studies